 To create a tabbed view of two or more elements, click Drag item while moving the element toward the center position indicator of the target element.
 Release the mouse button when the text changes to Stack the items.
 Alternatively, you can also create a tabbed view by adding a new element directly on top of another element.

 Once an element has been added to the stack, a new tab is created.
 Tabs can be renamed by clicking the tab and clicking the Edit button .
 You can also rearrange the order of the tabbed elements by clicking and dragging the tab.

 You can group elements to join them together in your dashboard layout.
 Unlike tabbing, grouping elements does not hide the other elements in the group.
-Grouping allows you to move and resize the elements as if they were only one and hides the margins between them.
+Grouping allows you to move and resize the elements as if they were only one, and hides the margins between them.